techbysj/AWS-IRE4-python_modules/TIFC1-PF-08 - Functions/README.md

 ### Arguments and Parameters

-So far, when we've written code, we've given that code data to work on, usually by assigning the data to a variable, then *passing* the variable through the code.
+So far when we've written code, we've given that code data to work on.
+Usually by assigning the data to a variable, then the variable is processed through the code.

 When we run our code Python executes it from top to bottom, following our loops and branches.
 But the code in a functione only runs when the function is called.

+#### Parameters

 A **Parameter** is a value we can pass through to our function when we call it, and the function can use these values to provide more *functionality*.

 We specify the required parameter(s), in this case `dog`, in the brackets when we declare the function, when calling a function we need to provide a value for the parameter(s).

+    If a parameter is required by a function, and a matching argument is not provided, your code will error.

+#### Arguments

 The value that we pass through is called an **Argument**.
 This may seem a bit confusing, but it's because we can call the function over and over again, passing through different *arguments* to the same *parameter*.